srujanr40/soundscapes/README.md

 ## Getting Started

 You want to run this app yourself?
 Great start!
 I applaud you, master of software, conqueror of code.
+You'll need `npm` and `node.js` installed beforehand as a prerequisite.
 Clone the repo, and run the following commands:

 ```bash
 cd app